Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Appendix

-We built a unified evaluation pipeline for all experiments.
+\paragraph{Evaluation Implementation Details} We built a unified evaluation pipeline for all experiments.
 The pipeline loads each evaluation dataset and constructs prompts by combining a system prompt with a task-specific user prompt template.
-For model inference, a maximum generation length of up to 16,384 tokens are allowed.
+For model inference, a maximum generation length of up to 16,384 tokens is allowed.
 The tokenizer’s built-in chat template is applied to each prompt to ensure consistent formatting.
 For each model output we extract the final predicted action sequence enclosed in \texttt{<FINAL>} tags.